jlibovicky/class-quiz/quizzes/ml_intro_lect04.md

-# Intro to ML: Lecture 4 Recap
+# Intro to ML: Lecture 4 Recap (Generalized Linear Models, Softmax, MLP)

 ## The weight update in SGD for logistic regression is